 Climate change and air pollution are likely to cause substantial changes in ecosystems.
 It is important that these changes are monitored, so that policy and management techniques can be developed to minimise adverse impacts on biodiversity on the basis of reliable scientific evidence.
-Plans for a new UK research programme and network of sites to address this issue were developed in a project led by the NERC Centre for Ecology & Hydrology.
-The Environmental Change Biodiversity Network (ECBN) will be linked to the existing Environmental Change Network, substantially increasing its spatial coverage across the UK.
+It is for this reason that a network of sites to address this issue was initiated in a project led by the NERC Centre for Ecology & Hydrology (now UKCEH).
+The aim was to establish a network of sites - the Environmental Change Biodiversity Network (ECBN) - closely linked to the existing Environmental Change Network and substantially increasing its spatial coverage across the UK.

-The project was funded by the Department for Environment, Food and Rural Affairs (Defra), Natural England (formerly English Nature) and the Countryside Council for Wales.
+The scoping project was funded by the Department for Environment, Food and Rural Affairs, Natural England and the Natural Resources Wales.
 The project was led by the NERC Centre for Ecology & Hydrology.
-Statistical input was provided by Biomathematics and Statistics Scotland and staff from the following UK conservation agencies, universities and research organisations also contributed to the project: British Trust for Ornithology; Environment Agency; Forest Research; Rothamsted Research at North Wyke (formally IGER); Joint Nature Conservation Committee; The James Hutton Institute (formerly the Macaulay Institute); Rothamsted Research; Scottish Environment Protection Agency; Scottish Govermment; Scottish Natural Heritage; University of Liverpool; University of Oxford; University of York.
+Statistical input was provided by Biomathematics and Statistics Scotland and staff from the following UK conservation agencies, universities and research organisations also contributed to the project: British Trust for Ornithology; Environment Agency; Forest Research; Rothamsted Research at North Wyke; Joint Nature Conservation Committee; The James Hutton Institute; Rothamsted Research; Scottish Environment Protection Agency; Scottish Govermment; Scottish Natural Heritage; University of Liverpool; University of Oxford; University of York.
 Several of the key organisations, such as CEH, Defra and the statutory conservation agencies are now actively following up the project with further activities in a bid to move towards establishing a network.

 How can I find out more?

-An article about the proposed new network appeared in issue 17 of ECN News.
+An article about the ECBN network concept appeared in issue 17 of ECN News (2006).